bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

  **Notes:**

- * This is a position where AluY element causes mis-alignment.
+ * This is a position where an AluY element causes mis-alignment.
- * Misaligned reads have mismatches to the reference and
+ * Misaligned reads have several mismatches to the reference and
  * Well-aligned reads have partners on other chromosomes where additional AluY elements are encoded.
+You may need to scroll down to see this reads.

 ## Translocation